MichaelBonart/LearnMHN_TestRepo/developer_guide.md

 The package is regularly updated with new features.
 Ideally, the following rules should be applied:

 - **Backwards Compatibility**: Backwards compatibility should always be ensured.
 This means that results generated with older package versions must also be reproducible with the current version.
-Changes to the package should never break older reproduction scripts.
+Changes to the package should not break older reproduction scripts.
 This implies:
   - Functions, classes, modules and constants should not be renamed whenever possible.
   - Existing methods/classes that are extended with new functionalities must still work with their old invocation parameters and produce the same results.
 New parameters must be added as keyword arguments with default values, and the return value of a method must contain exactly the same objects for old inputs.